 For vining varieties, you will need to build a long trellis using posts and mesh, netting, or strings.
 Netting that you would use for peas or beans is a great option, as is chicken wire.
 Or, if you have a fence, you can place your containers near it and let your vines grow on that.

 You can also train vines up individual strings for a quick DIY trellis option.
 Just avoid mesh with holes larger than a ½ inch since developing fruit can get caught and stuck in larger holes.

 Some cucumber varieties start producing within two months of sowing.
 Others will take closer to three months.
 But all will provide continuous fruit throughout the hotter months and into fall.

-Picking the cucumbers often (before they start to swell with seeds) will make for tastier fruit and encourage more production.
+Harvest cucumbers often (before they start to swell with seeds).
+This will make for tastier fruit and encourage more production for a higher yield.

 When taking fruit off the vine, be sure to use scissors or pruners to carefully clip the stem.
 Pulling or twisting the fruit will damage the sensitive vines and potentially kill any fruits growing upstream.